After installing a feature update (for example,

-v1809) on your Windows 10 computer, right-clicking on the Desktop and selecting “New” may cause 5-10 seconds delay before the menu appears.
+v1809) on your Windows 10 computer, right-clicking on the Desktop and selecting “New” may cause a 5-10 seconds delay before the menu appears.
+The same delay may be seen when you click New → Folder or when pressing the Ctrl+Shift+N keyboard shortcut.

-This issue is seen especially in Windows 10 devices running
+This issue is seen especially on Windows 10 devices running

 If you need this app, you may try the desktop version of the program.
 The classic desktop version of Kodi doesn’t seem to cause the above-said problem.
 You can download the desktop version from Kodi’s official website.